ello/wtf/_posts/policies/2014-09-15-terms-of-use.md

 ## User Activity

-If you haven't uploaded a profile picture or header image within 60 days of creating your account, we may remove your account and allow another user to select your username.
+If you haven’t uploaded a profile picture or header image within 60 days of creating your account, we may remove your account and allow another user to select your username.
 We may send you a warning e-mail before doing so.

-Also, if you haven't logged into your account for 365 days, we may delete your account to make room for new users.
+Also, if you haven’t logged into your account for 365 days, we may delete your account to make room for new users.
 Again, we will send you a warning e-mail to let you know that your account is about to be removed, giving you a chance to log in and keep your account.

 If you use a robot to post on the Ello Services, or to sign up for multiple accounts, or to follow lots of other users, we may delete your account.
 If you follow too many other users we may delete your account if we feel you are not acting like a human being.